ibm-cloud-docs/containers/cs_uc_retail.md

 A Chief Marketing Officer (CMO) needs to increase customer traffic by 20% in stores by making the stores a differentiating asset.
 Large retail competitors and online retailers are stealing sales.
 At the same time, the CMO needs to reduce inventory without markdowns because holding inventory too long locks up millions in capital.
 {: shortdesc}

-Why {{site.data.keyword.cloud_notm}}: {[product_name_notm}} provides easy spin-up of more compute, where Developers quickly add Cloud Analytics services for sales behavior insights and digital market adaptability.
+Why {{site.data.keyword.cloud_notm}}: {{site.data.keyword.containerlong_notm}} provides easy spin-up of more compute, where Developers quickly add Cloud Analytics services for sales behavior insights and digital market adaptability.

 Key technologies:
 * [Horizontal scaling to accelerate development](/docs/containers?topic=containers-app#highly_available_apps)